fluid-media/fluid-media.github.io/deepdocs.md

 *Hypothesis 2* (that designing this environment is a tractable problem) is likely to be true because the domain of deep learning has its own very domain-specific language of biases, weights, layers, inputs, outputs, etc. that can be modeled in a domain-specific language or annotations.
 (Also, we have expertise in domain-specific language design, making diagrams, interface design, data science, explaining machine learning models, etc.)

+The things that are out of scope for this project are the things that are out of scope for any piece of technical documentation, including:

+- The ability to develop new model architectures, as in a computational notebook or dev environment.
+- The ability to perform training, inference, or evaluation.
+- The ability to debug models or debug datasets, as in a model development environment.
+- Any research technique for ensuring "fairness, accountability, and transparency," especially those that are specialized to models for particular purposes or with specific architectures.

+## Evaluation

 The ideal demo (or teaser figure) for such a medium looks like this:

 - A video showing the authoring experience for documenting an existing realistic tensorflow.js model (e.g. for computer vision): the environment puts all the parts of the model into a "visual vocabulary" that the author can draw from, and the author, as they write, can seamlessly make references to the code and link it to the mathematics of the model and a diagram of the model